Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: This course links social justice and criminology while considering the causes of harm.
-Assumptions about crime and justice will be examined by comparing and contrasting retributive and restorative justice paradigms.
-A considerable portion of the course will be dedicated to confronting specific social justice issues.
+Description: Links social justice and criminology while considering the causes of harm.
+Explores assumptions about crime and justice through retributive and restorative justice paradigms while addressing key social justice issues.

 Note: Cross-listed with SCHG 375.